Trains to Atlantic City, NJ

 Trains from New York City and Newark to Atlantic City

 Trains to PHL include the NE Regional, Acela Express, Vermonter, Pennsylvanian, and Keystone.
 Connect at PHL to the Thruway Train.
-The entire

 The NJ Transit provides train and bus services into Atlantic City.
 The Atlantic City Bus Terminal provides regularly scheduled bus transportation to and from Atlantic City and is located less than a 10-minute walk from the Convention Center.
 The NJ Transit Rail Terminal is conveniently located within the Convention Center and connects Atlantic City to Philadelphia at 30th Street Station and Amtrak’s Northeast corridor lines.
 Trains run on the hour and an estimated cost from Philadelphia to Atlantic City is $10.00 per person (prices subject to change).